Croutonix/dmtcheat/README.md

 Also, if you could share this with your friends and with other players on Mineplex, I would be really glad!
 This way it will spread faster, more words will be discovered, making it more reliable.

 Note that you can use any of this code for any purpose, including selling it.
 Good luck with the last point though.
+I would like you to give me credit though.